openmainframeproject/cobol-programming-course/COBOL Programming Course #4 - Testing/COBOL Programming Course #4 - Testing.md

 18. You can see it comes with some source code and test files.
 You need to run COBOL Check using the NUMBERS.CBL to check whether COBOL Check is working correctly.
     Issue the command `./cobolcheck -p NUMBERS`.

+`Note: You may see the NullPointerException, but that can be ignored.`

 ![](Images/image228.png)